-Mr Bruce McQuitty BSc, MEconGeol (Managing Director) Appointed on 14 December 2009
+Mr Bruce McQuitty BSc, MEconGeol (Managing Director)

-Bruce McQuitty has 28 years' experience in the mining and civil industries.
+Bruce McQuitty has 29 years' experience in the mining and civil industries.
 During this time he has held various senior positions in large mining houses and has been involved in exploration through to the development of mines.
 Mr McQuitty has significant technical expertise in exploration, project generation, feasibility, underground mining and engineering geology and has managed exploration teams in Australia and overseas.
 Mr McQuitty holds a Masters of Economic Geology and a Bachelor of Science.